UPDATED: March 4, 2021

 Hi again.
 Natalie, the University of Arizona Global Campus Community Manager here.
-As promised, here’s my second blog to help support you on this wild ride we call “college.”
+As promised, here’s another blog to help support you on this wild ride we call “college.”
 We’ve all experienced bumps in the road to graduation, but I’m here to provide my point of view and perspective to help you swerve around those bumps, rather than hitting them head on, like I did.
+Today, I have two degrees, and I and earned my Master of Arts in Organizational Management from Ashford University* in 2014.

 This time, I’m addressing the topic of selecting a major.
 After all, the first question many people ask when they find out you’re on your educational journey is, “What’s your major?”
 When I was in that boat, oftentimes I would answer with hesitation.
 When I chose my major, I really didn’t know what outcome to expect, or how the degree program would influence my future life, finances, and happiness.